kensei-te/automatic_arc_melting_system_fork/README.md

 streamlit run st_arc_control.py
 ```
 on another terminal to run streamlit app.
-> ⚠️ **Safety note:** This code controls real experimental hardware.
+⚠️ **Safety note again:** This code controls real experimental hardware.
 Be sure to what will occur, and be ready for emergency stop.